optuna/optunahub-registry/package/samplers/moead/README.md

 This sampler is specialized for multiobjective optimization.
 The objective function is internally decomposed into multiple single-objective subproblems to perform optimization.

+It may not work well with multi-threading.
+Check results carefully.

 ## Class or Function Names

 - MOEADSampler